 So, there is no wonder that you experience such relief once you find out that the whole ordeal is over and that you’ve been given the job.

-But all that joy can quickly turn sour once you realize that something you had considered your dream job actually turns into a nightmare job.
+But all that joy can quickly turn sour once you realize that something you had considered your dream job turns into a nightmare job.

 There are lots of different reasons why this might happen but whatever they are, you should always try and change things around before you hit the ejection seat.